corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ### Limitations

-The `<encrypt{}>` blocks can only appear inside string properties - they cannot be used to obfuscate entire configuration blocks.
+The `<encrypt{}>` blocks can only appear inside 'string' properties - they cannot be used to obfuscate entire configuration blocks.

 Otherwise, the Corda node or service will not be able to decipher the obfuscated content.